-Kearney, NE – Kind Samaritan Hospital.
-Dr. Billy Ali Colic pulled no punches and hid no excitement when he recommended a Wide Open Colo-pancreatico-prosto-aoritco-doudenostomy-ostomy for his patient John Dice this morning.
+KEARNEY, NE – Dr. Billy Ali Colic, a surgeon at Kind Samaritan Hospital, pulled no punches and hid no excitement when he recommended a wide-open Colo-pancreatico-prosto-aoritco-doudenostomy-ostomy for his patient John Dice this morning.

-“Laparoscopic, Endoscopic, Fluoroscopic?”
-Grinned Dr Colic… “Not an option!
+“Laparoscopic, endoscopic, fluoroscopic?” grinned Colic.
+“Not an option!
 This case is the reason why we have sharp scalpels and wide retractors.
 We’re going elbows deep!
 I’m talking blood and guts on the ceiling!
 If an organ is in Netter’s Atlas, we’re getting to it!”

-As far as complications, Dr. Colic expected to loose at least one of every paired organ, followed by several episodes of serious post op bleeding, multiple life threatening infection and some other “stuff from the good old days of surgery”.
-To facilitate recovery, he recommend that the patient donate a “floor or two to the surgical ward”
+As far as complications, Colic expected to loose at least one of every paired organ, followed by several episodes of serious post-op bleeding, multiple life threatening infection and some other “stuff from the good old days of surgery.”
+To facilitate recovery, he recommend that the patient donate a “floor or two to the surgical ward.”

 When asked about the success rate of this particular procedure, Colic recalled of one lucky son of a b**ch who made it in ’87.